The Startling Prevalence Of Breast Cancer

 - Nipple retraction

-If you have these symptoms, your doctor should conduct a full diagnostic work-up, which is much more intensive than a routine screening.
+If you have these symptoms, your doctor should conduct a full diagnostic work-up, which is much more thorough than a routine screening.

 How often should women get screened?
 According to current recommendations: